-- 1. Short title and commencement. (a) These rules may be called the Goa Boiler (Fourth Amendment) Rules, 2019. - (b) They shall come into force from the date of their publication in the Official Gazette. - 2.
-Definitions.
-In these rules, unless the context otherwise requires,- - (a) "Act" means the Boilers Act, 1923 (Central Act 5 of 1923); - (b) "Appellate Authority" means the appellate authority constituted under rule 58 of these rules; - (c) "Board" means the Board constituted under section 27A of the Act; - (d) "Government" means the Government of Goa. - (e) "Inspection Authority" and "Inspecting Officer" shall have the respective meanings assigned to them in the Indian Boilers Regulations, 1950; - (f) "Regulation" means a Regulation framed by the Board; - (g) "Rules" means the Goa Boiler Rules, 1983; - (h) "Section" means a section of the Act; - (i) Every reference in these rules to a boiler or boilers shall be deemed to include also a reference to an economiser or economisers respectively.
+- 1. Short title and commencement.-(a) These rules may be called the Goa Boiler Rules, 1983. - (b) They shall come into force at once. - 2.
+Definitions.-In these rules, unless the context otherwise requires,- - (a) "Act" means the Boilers Act, 1923 (Central Act 5 of 1923); - (b) "Appellate Authority" means the appellate authority constituted under rule 58 of these rules; - (c) "Board" means the Board constituted under section 27A of the Act; - (d) "Government" means the Government of Goa. - (e) "Inspection Authority" and "Inspecting Officer" shall have the respective meanings assigned to them in the Indian Boilers Regulations, 1950; - (f) "Regulation" means a Regulation framed by the Board; - (g) "Rules" means the Goa Boiler Rules, 1983; - (h) "Section" means a section of the Act; - (i) Every reference in these rules to a boiler or boilers shall be deemed to include also a reference to an economiser or economisers respectively.